Available with Advanced license.

-This produces the fewest number of tie points.
+Produces the fewest number of tie points.

-This produces an intermediate number of tie points.
+Produces an intermediate number of tie points.
 This is the default.

-This produces the most tie points.
+Produces the most tie points.

-- Random— Points are generated randomly.
+- Random—Points are generated randomly.
 Randomly generated points are better for overlapping areas with irregular shapes.
 This is the default.

 - Regular—Generates points based on a fixed pattern.